Universal Health Insurance & the Constitution 3/9/10

 The current health insurance bill is not even close to a "socialist" bill.
 It's a bill that's very much like Republicans have proposed AND the blueprint for it was written by a former insurance company executive.
 So naturally, it still uses private insurers.
 For it to be "socialist", the government would have to hire all the doctors and own all the hospitals ... as in the "socialist" military and VA.

 Beyond that, even a single-payer universal health insurance bill wouldn't be "socialist" except for handling of insurance claims, which would take the profit motive that insurance corporations have to deny coverage & claims out of the system.
-Universal coverage would be pragmatic, rather than simply socialist, because it prevents system failure, just as our privatized system has been failing.
+Universal coverage would be pragmatic, rather than simply socialist, because it prevents system failure, just as our privatized system has been failing because of the "adverse selection" dynamic.
 All other industrialized countries have recognized this.

 Nowhere in the U.S. Constitution does it mention capitalism or socialism, which are economic systems.
 The Constitution is a document that defines our political system, which is a different thing entirely.